 - Dampness caused by a flood, leaking pipes, etc.

 Many mold species will release mycotoxins, which will wreak havoc on your health.
 Symptoms will range from a runny nose and sore throat to respiratory issues and, in extreme cases, brain damage.

 Bottom line: If you suspect your home contains lead paint, mold, or asbestos, don't leak anything to chance.
 Turn to the experts at Cut N Dry Restoration.
-We're a leading resource for biohazard clean-up and mitigation serving Los Angeles and San Bernadino counties.
+We're a leading resource for hazardous material clean-up and mitigation serving Los Angeles and San Bernardino counties.
 To schedule your appointment, call (909) 829-5002.